 - Be part of a cohort of fellows

 - Receive trainings on the advanced track of the Roosevelt Network programs, focused on conducting formal research, policy analysis and writing, and building a campaign

 - Access to research textbook readings and guided discussions

 - Individual support and guidance, both on written and advocacy work, through regular check-ins with Roosevelt Network staff

 - Formal review of research and written work by a review committee, comprised of Institute staff and fellows, network staff and alumni.

 What is the time commitment?

 Is this a stipended opportunity?

 Yes.
-Each student receives a stipend of $800 per semester of the program to support the development of their work.
+Each student receives a stipend of $1,800 for the year to support the development of their work.
 Receiving that stipend is conditional on meeting the commitments of the program, revised at the end of each semester.

 How do I apply?